GraceGachoka/alx-low_level_programming/0x02-functions_nested_loops/README.md

-C functions and nested loops
+Advanced tasks in C functions